If you’ve been getting around the keto websites and groups, you’ll know there is constant confusion about Net Carbs on Keto.

 In these examples, the first panel has 22.7 grams and the second has 34.6 grams carbohydrates but the dietary fibre has its own section.
 This means it has already been deducted, so the NET carbs is still 22.7 and 34.6 grams.

 The confusion I see often starts when Aussies and Americans begin a conversation about net carbs on keto – but our labels are different!
-On 99% of Australian labels, the fibre is nestled under carbohydrates, so you DEDUCT the fibre to get the net carbs.
+On 99% of Australian labels, the fibre is separated from the carbohydrates already, so does not need to be deducted to get your net carb count.

 American labels seem to be 50/50 between already deducting and being included – so you need to check if you are being very strict and want to stay under 20 grams of NET carbs per day.